arimuratak/bandsearch/README.md

 5. How to use
    1) Download the programs and install them in your PC.
-   2) Put your EBSD image in ‘Sample’ folder with folder config as shown in below (EBSD image formats of png, jpg and tif are available.):
+   2) Put your EBSD image in ‘Sample’ folder with folder config as shown in the pdf () (EBSD image formats of png, jpg and tif are available.):

       Sample - folder name – EBSD image file (png, jpg or tif) ― Output (empty folder)